This post may contain affiliate links.

 Another huge plus is that TRESemmé uses some amazing ingredients, particularly in their Pro Pure and Fluid collections.

 These collections feature ingredients like coconut oil, argan oil, niacinamide and other great ingredients.
 All of these ingredients have been well-researched and documented to be beneficial for the hair.

 TRESemmé’s team of scientists and experts are dedicated to creating safe and effective products.
 They analyze each ingredient carefully before including it in one of their products.

 TRESemmé’s Flawless Curls collection has some really great ingredients like Coconut oil, Argan oil and Avocado oil to help nourish, moisturize and hydrate curly and wavy hair.

-However, this range of products is packed with sulfates and silicones, among other things like preservatives, alcohol and fragrance which can all negatively affect your curls.
+However, this range of products also has sulfates and silicones, among other things like preservatives, alcohol and fragrance which can all negatively affect your curls.